o-ran-sc/nonrtric/test/common/README.md

 `delete_policies_process.py` \
 A python script to delete a batch of policies.
 The script is intended to run in a number of processes to delete policies in parallel.

+`dmaapadp_api_function.sh`
+Contains funnctions for managing the Dmaap Adaptor Service.

+`dmaapmed_api_function.sh`
+Contains funnctions for managing the Dmaap Mediator Service.

+`dmaapmr_api_function.sh`
+All functions are implemented in `mr_api_functions.sh`.

 `do_curl_function.sh`
 A script for executing a curl call with a specific url and optional payload.
 It also compare the response with an expected result in terms of response code and optional returned payload.
 Intended to be used by test script (for example basic test scripts of other components)

-`ics_api_functions.sh` \
-Contains functions for adapting towards the ICS API

 `extract_sdnc_reply.py` \
 A python script to extract the information from an sdnc (A1 Controller) reply json.
 Helper for the test environment.

+`genstat.sh` \
+This script collects container statistics to a file.
+Works both in docker and kubernetes (only for docker runtime).

-`gateway_api_functions.sh` \
+`helmmanager_api_functions.sh` \
-Contains functions for managing the Non-RT RIC Gateway
+Contains functions for managing and testing of the Helm Manager.

 `http_proxy_api_functions.sh` \
-Contains functions for managing the Http Proxy
+Contains functions for managing the Http Proxy.

+`ics_api_functions.sh` \
+Contains functions for adapting towards the Information Coordinator Service API.

+`kafkapc_api_functions.sh` \
+Contains functions for managing the kafka producer/consumer.
+Kafka is started by the dmaap message router component.

 `kube_proxy_api_functions.sh` \
-Contains functions for managing the Kube Proxy - to gain access to all services pod inside a kube cluster.
+Contains functions for managing the Kube Proxy - to gain access to all services pod inside a kube cluster or all containers in a private docker network.

+`localhelm_api_functions.sh` \
+Contains functions for helm access on localhost.

 `mr_api_functions.sh` \
 Contains functions for managing the MR Stub and the Dmaap Message Router

+`ngw_api_functions.sh` \
+Contains functions for managing the Non-RT RIC Gateway

+`pa_api_functions.sh` \
+Contains functions for adapting towards the Policy Management Service (PMS) API, also via dmaap (using a message-router stub interface)

 `prodstub_api_functions.sh` \
 Contains functions for adapting towards the Producer stub interface - simulates a producer.

+`pvccleaner_api_functions.sh` \
+Contains functions for managing the PVC Cleaner (used for reset mounted volumes in kubernetes).

-`rapp_catalogue_api_functions.sh` \
+`rc_api_functions.sh` \
 Contains functions for adapting towards the RAPP Catalogue.

-`ricsimulator_api_functions.sh` \
+`ricsim_api_functions.sh` \
 Contains functions for adapting towards the RIC (A1) simulator admin API.

+`sdnc_api_functions.sh` \
+Contains functions for adaping towards the SDNC (used as an A1 controller).

 `test_env*.sh` \
 Common env variables for test in the auto-test dir.
 All configuration of port numbers, image names and version etc shall be made in this file.